iramirezc/bedu/data-analysis/S05-mongo/class.md

 #### Create a new Database and a Collection

-Create a new Database using `yourLastName_yourFistName` as the DB name.
+Create a new Database using `yourLastName_yourFirstName` as the DB name.
 Then, create an `users` collection.

 ```sh
 > show dbs